python/devguide/developer-workflow/lang-changes.rst

 help identify them so you can address them or move on.
 Keep the discussion productive and focused on the issues, not on personalities.

-It's especially useful to get core team members involved in the discussion.
+It is especially useful to discuss with core team members since they know the language and design considerations well.
+If your proposal makes it to the PEP stage, you'll need a core team member as a sponsor.
 Sometimes they will differ in opinion, or merely be unconvinced.
 When there isn't a clear positive sentiment, the `Status Quo Wins a Stalemate`_.